igocreate/igo/docs/README.md

 After several months, and more projects duplicating the same configuration and the same technical stack, well, it appeared clearly that all this had very little added value.

 That's how Igo.js was born.

-### How it works
-Igo applications are standard Node.js applications, for which:
-- Igo includes about 40 common libraries (like Express, i18next, Gulp, etc), for development and for production.
-- Igo embeds a default configuration for your Express app, for Gulp, Mocha, ... and lets you add your own configuration.
-- Igo provides also some tools like a Mailer, an Error handler, a basic ORM...

 ### Configuration
 The Igo configuration can be found in `/app/config.js` file.